Not-Bot9/AutoDiff-Ocaml/README.md

 ## Example Descriptions

-1. **Basic Operations**
+1. **Basic Operations** (`basic.ml`)
-   - Demonstrates basic tensor operations
+   - Demonstrates fundamental tensor operations (creation, addition, multiplication)
+   - Shows element-wise operations on tensors
+   - Includes examples of matrix multiplication and dot products
-   - Shows computational graph for operations
+   - Visualizes how basic operations are composed in the computational graph
+   - Useful for understanding the building blocks of the autodiff system

-2. **Simple Derivatives**
+2. **Simple Derivatives** (`simple.ml`)
-   - Shows automatic differentiation for simple functions
+   - Compares automatic differentiation results with numerical estimates
+   - Implements functions like `f(a,b) = (a * (a/b)) + (a + b)`
-   - Includes visualization of computation path
+   - Shows computation of partial derivatives
+   - Demonstrates the accuracy of autodiff vs numerical approaches
+   - Provides clear examples of chain rule application

-3. **Large Matrix Operations**
+3. **Large Matrix Operations** (`large.ml`)
-   - Demonstrates handling of large matrices
+   - Tests the system with large matrices (1000x1000)
+   - Demonstrates performance on complex matrix operations
-   - Includes performance metrics
+   - Includes timing information for computations
+   - Shows how the system handles memory-intensive operations
+   - Takes approximately 40 seconds to execute due to size

-4. **Neural Network**
+4. **Neural Network** (`nn.ml`)
-   - Binary classification example
+   - Implements a binary classification neural network
-   - Shows training progress and metrics
+   - Shows the training process over 100 epochs
-   - Includes architecture visualization
+   - Uses leaky ReLU and sigmoid activations
+   - Demonstrates gradient descent optimization
-   - Achieves 99% accuracy
+   - Achieves 99% accuracy with visualized training progress

-5. **Computation Graph**
+5. **Computation Graph Visualization** (`printed.ml`)
-   - Visualizes the internal computation graph
+   - Shows the internal representation of the computation graph
+   - Displays how operations are broken down into elementary compositions
+   - Visualizes gradient flow through the network
+   - Helps understand the underlying autodiff mechanism
+   - Useful for debugging and understanding backpropagation

+6. **Graph Visualization** (`visualize.ml`)
+   - Creates DOT format visualization of computation graphs
-   - Shows gradient flow and operations
+   - Shows how expressions are built from chains of operations
+   - Visualizes variable dependencies
+   - Demonstrates the structure of computational graphs
+   - Useful for understanding how complex expressions are composed

 ## Dependencies
 - core